-The scheme 'A Journey in Love' (which is available on the school website) is delivered in the first half of the Pentecost term across the school.
+The scheme 'A Journey in Love' is delivered in the first half of the Pentecost term across the school.
+Overall aims for the scheme are shared on the school website.
 The class teachers are responsible for the delivery of the scheme and the material is year group specific.
-External agencies and healthcare professionals may also have an input, although always in line with our school ethos and Church's teaching.
+External agencies and healthcare professionals may also have an input (for specific needs), although always in line with our school ethos and Church's teaching.